Bromangelon

 Bromangelon was a gelatin dessert popular in the late 19th century and early 20th century.
-It was invented around 1895 by Leo Hirschfeld, who would later invent the Tootsie Roll.
+It was invented around 1895 by Leo Hirschfield, who would later invent the Tootsie Roll.
 Bromangelon is regarded as the first commercially successful gelatin dessert powder, having been mass-marketed several years before Jell-O, which would eventually drive Bromangelon off the market.

 Name

 The origin of the name "Bromangelon" is unknown.
 At a Boston exhibition in 1895, representatives of the manufacturer, Stern and Saalberg, Co., claimed the name meant "angel's food."
 But the 1903 edition of the American Druggist and Pharmaceutical Record reported a significantly different etymology; “What is Bromangelon? ...
 A foul spirit.
 From bromos, a stench, and angellus, a messenger, angel, or spirit.”

 In some advertisements, the name was broken up as "Bro-Man-Gel-On."
 This may have been a way to make the long name easier to remember or pronounce, or it may have been intended to imply that the name was a portmanteau, like Nabisco's original meaning of "National Biscuit Company".